openstack-archive/tripleo-repos/README.rst

 .. note:: The tool will remove any delorean* repos at the target location
           to avoid conflicts with older repos.
-This means you must specify all of the repos you want to enable in one dlrn-repo call.
+This means you must specify all of the repos you want to enable in one tripleo-repos call.

 Examples
 --------
 Install current master dlrn repo and the deps repo::

-    dlrn-repo current deps
+    tripleo-repos current deps

 Install current-tripleo dlrn repo and the deps repo::

-    dlrn-repo current-tripleo deps
+    tripleo-repos current-tripleo deps

 Install the current-tripleo-dev repo.
 This will also pull current and deps, and will adjust the priorities of each repo appropriately::

-    dlrn-repo current-tripleo-dev
+    tripleo-repos current-tripleo-dev

 Install the mitaka dlrn repo and deps::

-    dlrn-repo -b mitaka current deps
+    tripleo-repos -b mitaka current deps

 Write repos to a different path::

-    dlrn-repo -o ~/test-repos current deps
+    tripleo-repos -o ~/test-repos current deps

 TripleO
 ```````